 - Unconsciousness - A state where your character is no longer awake.
 While in this state you may not react to anything that occurs in game except for sig calls directed to you.
 You may not react to things that are not sig calls that occur in game.

 - Dying - Upon reaching 0 health you enter a state called "Dying".
 While dying, all other effects on your character are suspended - consider them "on pause".
 You may not be affected by new mental or status effects while in this Dying state unless specifically called out.
 Dying characters can only regain health through being Given Health, Healing Powers, Regeneration, a Philter of Life (Herbalism), or the level 5 Medicine Skill.
 The Dying state remains active for 10 minutes or until canceled through regaining health.
 This duration is halved by Aggravated Damage.

-- Death - When your dying timer has expired you Die and enter a new state called Dead.
+- Death - When your Dying timer has expired you die and enter a new state called Dead.
 Once you enter this state you may choose to stand up, place an orange headband on and visit ST camp, or you may remain where you died for as long as you like.
+If you become Dead while tainted, your body acquires the "Static Nature" merit and the taint begins to decay.
 Once Dead, you may only regain health through abilities that have the Resurrection sig call.

 When entering any of these states, you return to whatever the native realm is for your character type.

 Aggravated Damage represents a number of effects like being struck in an organ or getting an infected wound.
 If struck for aggravated damage, instant sources of healing heal for half as much.
 This means that any instant ability (such as Mother's Touch) that normally heals for 1-2 will heal for 1.
 If they heal for 3-4, they heal for 2.
 Basic Medicine (the “Bandage” sig call) does not affect targets who have been dealt aggravated damage.
 Passive Regeneration is slowed, as described in the power.
 The duration of your Dying state is halved by this effect.